PAJOT-Basile/Database_3D_proteins/08-Filtering_similar_sequences/README.md

 bash List_maker.sh ../Database/
 ```

 Finaly, the last step is to run the `Similar_sequence_destructor.sh` script on the cluster.
 It iterates over the files in the `List_gene_families.txt` file to use as input for the PhySamp program.
-As this script uses slurm arrays, and the maximum array size is 2000, 2000 jobs were started and at the end of this process, the `List_gene_families.txt` file was ;odified to remove the first 2000 lines.
+As this script uses slurm arrays, and the maximum array size is 2000, 2000 jobs were started and at the end of this process, the `List_gene_families.txt` file was modified to remove the first 2000 lines.
 The `Similar_sequence_destructor.sh` script was run until no more sequences were left in the `List_gene_families.txt` file.

 To run this script on the cluster, type:
 ```{bash}
 sbatch ./Similar_sequence_destructor.sh ../Database/
 ```

+At the end of this step, the files that do not have a fasta file are the ones for which the sequences in the file are too similar.
+Even with the selected threshold value for the Physamp program is at 10(^-10), some of these files still do not give any result.